 Note: These water coolers are not designed to hold a 5-gallon water bottle on top.
 We also carry a water bottle crock designed for the 5-gal water bottles.
 They are made shorter and wider to stabilize the water bottle.
 Click Here for more information.

 You may find cheaper imported ceramic water crocks; these are still being made right here in Texas from hand-turned stoneware pottery, just as they were in early times.

 Water cooler crocks are handy for parties or family gatherings.

-Water Coolers will also hold hot liquids but will not hold temperature for extended periods.
+Water Coolers will also hold hot liquids but will not hold the temperature for extended periods.
 Stoneware should slowly be brought up to temperature to prevent cracking when pouring in hot liquids.

 Before refrigerated drinking fountains, water would be kept in a pottery jug.
 The pottery naturally provided a cooling effect to any liquid stored inside, however not to the level of modern-day refrigeration.

 These Pottery Coolers are mostly used to store fresh drinking water just as they were used in the early 1900s.
 They are also great for tea, lemonade, sangria, and other liquid drinks.